Cloth ISBN: 9781503608924

-Shana Minkin is Assistant Professor of International and Global Studies at Sewanee: The University of the South.
+Shana Minkin is Associate Professor of International and Global Studies at Sewanee: The University of the South.

 "Through her in-depth research on death as a historical actor, Shana Minkin reveals new dimensions of the interactions among empires, foreign forces, and the local Egyptian national governance in their struggle over resources, space, and land.
 Thus, Minkin offers the reader no less than an entirely new reading of the history of colonial Alexandria under British rule, and the reactions of its imperial subjects.
 Imperial Bodies is an outstanding accomplishment, innovative and insightful."

 "Shana Minkin's book is empirically rich, theoretically sophisticated, and lucidly written.
 This social history of death in Alexandria offers a unique perspective on the practices that defined the European imperial project."